 An easy way to eliminate cylinder costs

-The higher overall operational costs, risks and extra labor needs associated with gas cylinders can be eliminated with an in-house gas generation system, such as a Parker FID Makeup Gas Generator.
+The higher overall operational costs, risks and extra labor needs associated with gas cylinders can be eliminated with an in-house gas generation system, such as a Parker FID Gas Generator.
 Advantages include:

 - No more risks of handling and storing heavy gas cylinders